ronnyerrmann/primes_optimisation/README.md

 ## primes_cpp_v2.cpp
-* Instead of adding one prime at a time to the vector, enlarge the vector in bigger steps and then fill
+* Instead of adding one prime at a time to the vector, enlarge the vector in bigger steps and then fill it once the primes are calculated

 Needed about 7 seconds for primes up to 10E6, improvement to primes\_cpp\_v1.cpp is only few percent.